jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/4 Results/YM comparison between groups.md

 %% ### Validity of results %%

-The treated cells where found to be on average twice as stiff as the untreated cells with a 517 Pa higher average young's modulus.
-Both groups where fairly broad with standard deviations of 306 and 541 Pa for control and treated respectively, while this gives the treated group a 77% higher variance, as a proportion of average YM they are similar being 55% and 67% of their respective means.
+The treated cells where found to be on average twice as stiff as the untreated cells with a $517 \ \text{Pa}$ higher average young's modulus.
+Both groups where fairly broad with standard deviations of $306$ and $541 \ \text{Pa}$ for control and treated respectively, while this gives the treated group a $77\%$ higher variance, as a proportion of average YM they are similar being $55\%$ and $67\%$ of their respective means.
 Considering range as a proportion of of median

 %%
 stdv/mean